ansys/pyansys-dev-guide/doc/source/how-to/grpc-api-packages.rst

 Ansys follows `Microsoft's gRPC versioning
 <https://learn.microsoft.com/en-us/aspnet/core/grpc/versioning>`_
-recommendations which stipulates that incrementing the gRPC Protobuf version is only necessary when making a backwards breaking change.
+recommendations which stipulate that incrementing the gRPC Protobuf version is only necessary when making a backwards breaking change.
 Non-breaking changes
 include: